2020 United States presidential election in Texas: Analysis

-Biden also improved throughout the three largest metropolitan areas in Texas.
-While not significantly outperforming Clinton in Harris and Bexar Counties, he did make considerable inroads into their surrounding suburbs, thus eking out narrow wins in Greater Houston and Greater San Antonio, the first time a Democratic Presidential candidate has accomplished such a feat in the 21st Century.
+Biden also improved throughout the three most significant metropolitan areas in Texas.
+While not significantly outperforming Clinton in Harris and Bexar counties, he did make considerable inroads into their surrounding suburbs, thus eking out narrow wins in Greater Houston and Greater San Antonio, the first time a Democratic presidential nominee had accomplished such a feat in the 21st century.
 However, in the former, gains were incredibly mixed.
-Trump saw substantial growth in Houston's North and East, home to large concentrations of Latinos.
-He also improved in diverse Alief along Harris County's southwest border, which is heavily Hispanic and Asian.
-Biden, on the other hand, continued Clinton's gains in the wealthy college-educated "Houston Arrow" suburbs in the city's west, though his improvements were significantly smaller.
+Trump saw substantial growth in Houston's north and east, home to large concentrations of Latinos.
+He also improved in diverse Alief, along Harris County's southwest border, which is heavily Hispanic, Filipino, and Vietnamese.
+On the other hand, Biden continued Clinton's gains in the wealthy college-educated "Houston Arrow" suburbs in the city's west, though his improvements were significantly more minor.

-Perhaps the biggest reason for Biden narrowing the Lone Star State's margin of victory was the surge of Democratic support in the Dallas-Fort Worth Metroplex, the largest metropolitan area in the state, which he also narrowly won.
+Perhaps the biggest reason for Biden narrowing the Lone Star State's margin of victory was the surge of Democratic support in the Dallas–Fort Worth metroplex, the largest metropolitan area in the state, which he also narrowly won.
 He scored nearly 65% of the vote in Dallas County, the highest percentage won by a Democrat since 1940.
 Additionally, Biden narrowly flipped Tarrant County, winning by fewer than 2,000 votes.
 Tarrant County is home to the fifth-largest city in Texas, Fort Worth, and had not been won by a Democrat since 1964, when favorite son Lyndon B. Johnson carried it.
-His growth in the deeply Republican Fort Worth suburbs, which historically kept Democratic candidates from capturing Tarrant, was a key factor in not just winning the county but the Metroplex as a whole.
-Biden improved substantially in the large DFW suburbs of Collin County and Denton County, which have rapidly grown and diversified in the past decade, narrowing Trump's margin of victories from 16.57% and 20% in 2016, down to 4.37% and 8.08%, respectively.
+His growth in the heavily Republican Fort Worth suburbs, which historically kept Democratic candidates from capturing Tarrant, was a critical factor in winning the county and the Metroplex as a whole.
+Biden improved substantially in the large DFW suburbs of Collin County and Denton County, which have rapidly grown and diversified in the past decade, narrowing Trump's victory margins from 16.57% and 20% in 2016, down to 4.37% and 8.08%, respectively.
 Both of their county seats (the two suburban cities of McKinney and Denton, respectively) have trended leftward since 2016 due to the influx of younger professionals and families in the past decade, which shifted to the Democrats in this election.
 Biden also won the city of Plano, the largest city in Collin County, and narrowly won the city of Allen.

-Dianne Solis et al. of The Dallas Morning News stated that according to polls "Democrat Joe Biden overwhelmingly won the Latino vote in Texas' urban areas".
-In the historically Democratic Rio Grande Valley, Biden's lead significantly narrowed from 2016.
+In 2021, Texas Attorney General Ken Paxton stated on Steve Bannon's podcast War Room that without blocking Harris County from sending out applications for mail-in ballots to registered voters, Trump would have lost the state.